bandzcash/bandz-js/README.md

 ## Markets and Networks

-The library exports the enabled networks and markets in the Aave protocol as the enums `Network` and `Market`
+The library exports the enabled networks and markets in the Bandz protocol as the enums `Network` and `Market`

 ```
-import { Network, Market } from '@aave/protocol-js';
+import { Network, Market } from '@bandz/protocol-js';
 ```

 ## Usage

 ```
-import { TxBuilderV2, Network, Market } from '@aave/protocol-js'
+import { TxBuilderV2, Network, Market } from '@bandz/protocol-js'

 const httpProvider = new Web3.providers.HttpProvider(
     process.env.ETHEREUM_URL ||